fry-guy/mister-ao486-command-line-tools-cli/README.md

 Several key functionalities of `aotools` rely on external programs and data files.
 None are bundled: `qemu-system-i386`, `chdman`, and `mtools` are separately licensed programs; the VHD templates and boot floppy contain copyrighted Microsoft system files that cannot be redistributed.

-Worth noting: all three binaries below are not generic off-the-shelf builds.
+All three binaries below are not generic off-the-shelf builds, however.
 Each was specifically cross-compiled (or, for `mtools`, built and verified from scratch) for MiSTer's ARM target as part of this project's own development — including real bugs found and fixed along the way, like a SIGBUS crash in `chdman` traced to a stale build artifact, and an `iconv`/codepage bug in `mtools` traced to a known glibc limitation in static binaries.
 See `NOTES.md` for the full build history.

 `aotools install` can instead download all of them from known community-hosted sources, the same way installers such as `update_all.sh` handle content they cannot bundle themselves.
 It asks first, then requires pressing Enter to proceed or Esc to cancel before downloading.